114 Citing Sources in Modern Language Association (MLA) Style

 - common proverbs (such as the Golden Rule)

 - commonly-accepted facts (e.g., when Julius Caesar was born)

 When incorporating “common knowledge,” however, keep your audience in mind.
 Specialized audiences may view certain common ideas with more skepticism than others.

 Formatting MLA in-text citations can seem overwhelming at first.
 It may help to watch a video, such as this one:

 MLA Works Cited

 A Works Cited page supplements in-text citations.
 This page comes at the end of your essay and it contains a list of bibliographic citations for all of the sources.
+The citations are organized alphabetically by first word of the citation.
 Here’s an example Works Cited page in MLA Style:

 According to the official MLA Style Center, there are certain “core elements” that should be included for each source in your Works Cited page.
 These include: